(01) Ain Capital: Bourg-en-Bresse.

 (88) Vosges Capital: Épinal.
 Newly online: parish registers from 1526, civil registers to 1905, the ten-year indices, and recently the censuses for the years from 1886 to 1906.
 Very nicely done, with easy printing.

 (89) Yonne Capital: Auxerre.
 Online: parish and civil registers.
-NEW!
-Census records are up.
+Census records, and now military lists from 1867 through the First World War.

 (95) Val-d'Oise Capital: Cergy-Pontoise.
 Online: Finally!
 With a lovely new website: parish registrations from the 16th century to 1792, civil registrations from 1793-1900, ten-year indices, and census returns from 1917 to 1936.